 Price Reductions

 Use documented repair costs to justify price reductions.
-Professional estimates carry more weight than general concerns about "potential problems."

 Seller Credits

 Request credits at closing for future maintenance needs.
-This allows you to choose your own contractors and timing for repairs.

 Repair Requirements